Rodrigosean02/Rodrigosean02/README.md

-## 🤞I'm currently working on upskilling to enter the tech industry my LinkedIn is [LinkedIn](https://www.linkedin.com/in/sean-rodrigo/)
+## 🤞I'm currently working on upskilling to enter the tech industry.
+Here is my [LinkedIn](https://www.linkedin.com/in/sean-rodrigo/)

 # Header 1
  ## Header 2